rerun-io/rerun/BUILD.md

 ## Building the docs

-High-level documentation for rerun can be found at [http://rerun.io/docs](http://rerun.io/docs).
+High-level documentation for Rerun can be found at [http://rerun.io/docs](http://rerun.io/docs).
 It is built from the separate repository [rerun-docs](https://github.com/rerun-io/rerun-docs).

 - 🌊 [C++ API docs](https://ref.rerun.io/docs/cpp) are built with `doxygen` and hosted on GitHub.
 Use `pixi run cpp-docs` to build them locally.
 For details on the C++ doc-system, see [Writing Docs](rerun_cpp/docs/writing_docs.md).
 - 🐍 [Python API docs](https://ref.rerun.io/docs/python) are built via `mkdocs` and hosted on GitHub.
-For details on the python doc-system, see [Writing Docs](rerun_py/docs/writing_docs.md).
+For details on the Python doc-system, see [Writing Docs](rerun_py/docs/writing_docs.md).
 - 🦀 [Rust API docs](https://docs.rs/rerun/) are hosted on  <https://docs.rs/rerun/>.
 You can build them locally with: `cargo doc --all-features --no-deps --open`.

 ## Building for the web

-If you want to build a standalone rerun executable that contains the web-viewer and a websocket server, you need to install the `wasm32-unknown-unknown` rust target and ensure the `web_viewer` feature flag is set when building rerun.
+If you want to build a standalone Rerun executable that contains the web-viewer and a websocket server, you need to install the `wasm32-unknown-unknown` Rust target and ensure the `web_viewer` feature flag is set when building rerun.
 This is automatically done by this shortcut which builds & runs the web viewer:
 ```
 pixi run rerun-web